dkress59/wordpress-api-client/usage/default-methods.md

 With the second argument, the constructor options, you can define authentication, default headers, and an onError function.

-?> if your options.onError function does not throw, the errored response will return `undefined`
+?> if `options.onError` is undefined, any error will be printed to the console

 ## Methods List